PrisonTeam/Prison/knownissues_v3.2.x.md

 the complexities within the actual prison code, which in turn will help eliminate possible bugs too and give tighter code.

-* **Improve the prestige laddering system***
-A plugin named EZprestige has been attempted to be used with prison.
-Not sure if successful?

 * **Notification that inventory is full***